My skincare routine at 52 and the ingredients that really work for mature skin

 I started using it on my face again after my recent interview with Nira founder David Bean in which I quizzed him with audience questions for an hour.

 By the end of it I felt I fully understood how the device works.
-It’s simply targeting water and only water in the surface layers of our skin to stimulate collagen production, reaching less than a millimeter, so it’s not going deep at all.
+It’s targeting water in the surface layers of our skin to stimulate collagen production, reaching less than a millimeter, making it safe to use regularly.

 Red light

-Red light is still a big deal for me and I use it to energize my aging skin skin!
-I use a panel from Maysama so I can cover face, neck and decolletage in one go and it also has a pulsed light option which gives you all the benefits but makes sure you don’t overdo it with prolonged exposure.
+I use a panel from Maysama so I can cover face, neck and décolletage in one go and it also has a pulsed light option which gives you all the benefits but makes sure you don’t overdo it with prolonged exposure.

 I use affiliate links where available on my website and YouTube channel.
 That means if you choose to buy a product using one of my links I receive a small commission which helps support my work – thank you!